Answer

 Bugs of the sea?

-Mmm, a giant plate of crabs, lobsters, shrimp, and half a gallon of drawn butter.
-There really is nothing better, if you’re a fan of shellfish.
-If you can get past the fact that they look like giant water bugs, of course.
-But are these multi-legged (tasty) creatures of the sea really related to those things you need to call the Orkin man for if they show up in your kitchen?
+That’s if you can get past the fact that they look like giant water bugs, of course.
+But are these multi-legged (tasty) creatures of the sea really related to those things you need to call the pest control company for if they show up in your kitchen?

 The animal family tree